-Mangus' abilities as a coach spill over into recruiting, as he was named one of the nation's top 25 recruiters by ESPN, Rivals.com and by 247Sports.com in February 2011, and one of the top 50 recruiters by 247Sports.com in `12 and `13.
+Mangus' abilities as a coach spill over into recruiting, as he was named one of the nation's top 25 recruiters by ESPN, Rivals.com and by 247Sports.com in February 2011, and one of the top 50 recruiters by 247Sports.com in 2012 and 2013.

 In 2004 and 2005, Mangus led the Aggies to perfect back-to-back regular-season records and the team's first overall Middle Atlantic Conference championship.
 The 2005 squad also earned a MAC title and advanced to the NCAA playoffs.
-Delaware Valley hosted and won its first two playoff games each season before falling in the quarterfinals, finishing with 12-1 marks.

 Mangus became the assistant head coach and offensive coordinator for Ursinus College in June 1999 and joined a program that had gone 3-7 in 1998.
 The 1999 squad posted a school-record 10 wins, including its first-ever Division III playoff win.
 The Bears went 8-2 the following year for their first back-to-back winning seasons since 1954.